Built by a #1 Bestselling Author & Retired Law Enforcement Officer · For writers who refuse to get it wrong.

 “I write crime fiction myself and I love having an experienced voice that I can turn to in the middle of a paragraph for the details of a crime scene, or legalities without breaking stride.
 That's why I built The Precinct.”

-Jeff Bonilla is a retired law enforcement officer and published author of So You Want to Be a Cop.
+Jeff Bonilla is a retired law enforcement officer and published author of So You Want to Be a Cop and the Terminal Hitman Series.
 The Precinct is built on that same foundation of real-world accuracy.

 Jeff Bonilla · Law Enforcement Veteran & Author